davidcarboni/restolino/README.md

  * Java 1.7.
 If you're using anything older, try using Bing to look up SOAP.
 I know, that's not fair.
 If you're smart enough to be able to use Google, fork and build from source.
  * There are non-private fields in the classes.
 I consider excess modifiers to be visual clutter for little benefit.
 Like semi-colons in Javascript.

-#### What's not done

- * Streaming, multipart
- * `HEAD`, `TRACE`
- * full implementation of sarcasm

-#### How it works

- * Runs and embedded Jetty server, using raw `Handler` classes.
- * Any request that has a file extension is delegated to a `ResourceHandler` subclass to be served as a static file.
- * Any request that does not have a file extension is mapped to an endpoint you define.
- * Unmapped requests will go to your `NotFound` implementation, or generate a 404 by default.
- * Errored requests will go to your `Boom` implementation, or generate a 500 by default.

 ### Dependencies: